marindel0/LepMapWrapper-1/README.md

 ### The pedigree file
 LepMap3 requires a custom pedigree file that can include one or more families with or without grandparents etc.
-The format is "transposed" and tab separated.
+The format is "transposed" and **tab separated**.
 It is not easy to show the tabbed format in Readme file but to summarize:
 - There will be six lines in the table.
 All lines start with CHR \t POS \t (for some strange reason).
 - There will be one column per individual (plus the two columns with CHR and POS)